Samleet/Demo-Credit/readme.md

 ```

 ### DB Migration

-Upon creating a mysql database (e.g knex_db) and configuring the database options in your ".env" file - run the following command to run table migration. on the database.
+Upon creating a mysql database (e.g knex_db) and configuring the database options in your ".env" file - run the following command to run migration on the database.

 ```bash
 npm run knex migration:latest